-Vivado® lab tools insert logic analyzer and virtual I/O cores directly into your design.
-Vivado lab tools allows you to set trigger conditions to capture application and integrated block port signals in hardware.
+Vivado[®] lab tools insert logic analyzer and virtual I/O cores directly into your design.
+Vivado lab tools also allow you to set trigger conditions to capture application and integrated block port signals in hardware.
 Captured signals can then be analyzed.
-This feature represents the functionality in the Vivado IDE that is used for logic debugging and validation of a design running in Xilinx devices in hardware
+This feature in the Vivado IDE is used for logic debugging and validation of a design running in Xilinx devices.

-The Vivado logic analyzer is used to interact with the logic debug LogiCORE IP cores, including:
+The Vivado logic analyzer is used with the logic debug IP cores, including: